 The “serious impairment of body function” requirement is the legal threshold that crash victims must meet under Michigan’s auto law to recover a lump sum cash payout or verdict for pain and suffering and excess economic loss.

-Injured and have a question about pedestrian accident settlements?
+Injured and have a questions?
 Call the attorneys at Michigan Auto Law

-If you have been injured in a crash and would like to speak with an experienced attorney about pedestrian accident settlements, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you are a pedestrian and have been injured in a car accident in Michigan and would like to speak with an experienced attorney about settlements, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
+You can also get help from an experienced attorney by visiting our contact page or you can use the chat feature on our website.